 Finding the right yoga instructor is essential to your progression.

-Remember that here at Superpof, students are encouraged to post comments on their instructor’s profiles.
+Remember that here at Superprof, students are encouraged to post comments on their instructor’s profiles.
 Looking them over is one way to get a better idea of the person and reassure yourself.
 And, most importantly, to see if their teaching style suits you.

 Another solution is to interview the yoga tutor before committing yourself.
 You might want to ask him about his training and how long he has been teaching.

 In the UK, there is no state-recognised or official qualification to become a yoga teacher.
 Some institutes, such as the British Wheel of Yoga, are well-known and respected.
 Some yoga teachers have even studied in India.
 This can help reassure you as to the quality of teaching.
+The act of travelling abroad to learn about their passion is also an indication of how strongly they feel about the discipline and how effectively they will be able to teach it to others.

 Though word-of-mouth works very well, it’s sometimes useful to fall back on other resources.

 The good old classified ads might be the right solution for you.
-But in this age of technology, many sites offer to pair students to teachers.
+But in this age of technology, many sites offer to pair students with teachers.
 Superprof, for example, lets you see the yoga teachers’ profiles before contacting them.

 Superprof does not take a commission off the prices asked by the tutors.
 However, prospective students are asked to pay a one-time contribution to contact one of the teachers on our site.
 Once this fee is paid, students have one month to contact any or all of the tutors on the platform.